Tarek Elrich

-Tarek Elrich (born 1 January 1987) is an Australian professional soccer player who plays as a right-back or midfielder for Mt Druitt Town Rangers in the National Premier Leagues.
+Tarek Elrich (born 1 January 1987) is an Australian professional soccer player who plays as a right-back or midfielder for Parramatta FC in NSW League Two.

 Elrich started his senior career with local club Sydney Olympic, before moving to the Newcastle Jets in 2006.
 In 2012, he moved to new club Western Sydney Wanderers before moving again to Adelaide United one season later.

 Tarek played youth football for Australia, before being called up to the Lebanon national team in 2012.
 However, he was ruled to be ineligible, having been an unused substitute for Australia in 2011 AFC Asian Cup qualification.
 He was later called up for Australia once again, and made his debut in early 2015.

 Early life

 Elrich grew up in Auburn, Sydney, and is of Lebanese descent.
 His brother Ahmad is also an international footballer.
 Tarek attended Granville Boys High School.

 Club career

 Early career

-Elrich played youth football at a number of clubs, including Parramatta Eagles in the NSW Premier Youth League, the Australian Institute of Sport and Sydney Olympic in the NSW Premier League.
+Elrich played youth football at a number of clubs, including Parramatta Eagles in the NSW Premier Youth League, and Sydney Olympic in the NSW Premier League.